LaunchMenu-archive/LaunchMenu-Archive_20200609/README.md

 ### Current state

-Currently we are working on the Core Framework of LaunchMenu which you can read about below.
-There are currently no working versions of the LaunchMenu application.
+Currently we are working on the Core Framework of LaunchMenu which you can read about in our other repository: [Adjust](https://github.com/LaunchMenu/Adjust)
+The information within this readme regarding the framework is outdated.
+We will try to update this file with appropriate information in the near future.

 ### RoadMap